Neustadt an der Donau: History

 The settlement of Wöhr, just outside the city gate on the bank of the Danube, is actually older than Neustadt.
 The name derives from the Middle High German Wert, signifying an island of elevated dry land.
 Wöhr was incorporated in the late Middle Ages as part of the city of Neustadt and residents of Wöhr could be citizens of the city, but lived outside the fortification.
 Wöhr was also the seat of the noble family of the Lords of Wöhr and the ducal Urbar Office "ze Werde" that managed the natural and monetary levies from the ducal estates.

 Population

+Sport

+The Anton Treffer Stadion is a multi-purpose stadium, on the intersection of Am Volksfestpl and Bad Gögginger Str.
+The stadium is used by the MSC Neustadt speedway team for motorcycle speedway and TSV Neustadt for football.
+The facility has hosted many important events, including qualifying rounds of the Speedway World Championship the Speedway World Pairs Championship and a qualifying round of the Speedway World Team Cup.
+In recent years due to noise complaints and legal disputes the stadium only hosts two motorsport events each year.